mnaveed07154/DepressSenseAI/README.md

 # License

-This project is intended for academic and research purposes.
+This project is intended for research purposes.

 ---